Parameterized Algorithms for Locally Minimal Defensive Alliance: Introduction

-Note that defensive alliance is not a hereditary property, that is, a subset of defensive alliance is not necessarily a defensive alliance.
+Note that being a defensive alliance is not a hereditary property, that is, a superset or subset of a defensive alliance is not necessarily a defensive alliance.
 Shafique \cite{HassanShafique2004PartitioningAG} called an alliance a {\it locally minimal alliance} if the set obtained by removing any vertex of the alliance is not an alliance.
 Bazgan et al. \cite{BAZGAN2019111} considered another notion of alliance that they called a {\it globally minimal alliance} which has the property that no proper subset is an alliance.
-In this paper we are interested in locally minimal alliances of maximum size.
+In this paper we are interested in finding locally minimal alliances of size at least $k$.
+Bazgan et al. \cite{BAZGAN2019111} proved that deciding if a graph contains a locally minimal defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than 5.6.
 Clearly, the motivation is that big communities where every member still matters somehow are of more interest than really small communities.
 Also, there is a general mathematical interest in such type of problems, see \cite{Manlove1998MinimaximalAM}.
+Parameterized complexity of alliance problems is also well studied with both natural and structural parameterizations.
+When it comes to structural parameterization, the alliance problems such as defensive and offensive alliances are shown to be W[1]-hard when parameterized by vertex deletion set into trees of constant height, see \cite{10.1007/978-3-030-92681-6_45,GAIKWAD2022136}.
+It is not known either if above problems admits FPT algorithm when parameterized by other structural parameters such as modular width and cluster vertex deletion set.
+Fortunately, the same problems admit FPT algorithm when parameterized by solution size, see \cite{DA-FPT}.
+As seen in \cite{DBPL-LMDA,GAIKWAD2022106253}, the problem of finding locally and globally minimal alliances of maximum size as well shows the same trend of being intractable when parameterized by structural parameters such as treewidth.
+In particular, the paper \cite{DBPL-LMDA} showed that {\sc Exact Connected Locally Minimal Defensive Alliance} parameterized by treewidth is W[1]-hard.
+Therefore it is an interesting question to know whether problem of finding minimal alliance of size at least $k$ admits FPT algorithm when parameterized by solution size.